luko12/wordle/README.md

 # Wordle

 A Python implementation of the NYT Wordle game.
 See my first attempt in attempt.py, and an improved solution with explanation in solution.py.
-Received inputs from CLI
+These implementations receive user inputs from the CLI.

 Also note the wordle hack:
 1. Obtain correct word of the day from [Wordle](https://www.nytimes.com/games/wordle/index.html)